mitranos/git-demo-seng3750/README.md

 ## Technologies And Frameworks

-The following demo utilezes basic HTML and CSS knowledge, therefore, the student does not encounter high learning curve.
+The following demo utilizes basic HTML and CSS knowledge, so the student does not encounter high learning curve.

 ## License